-(1) Was classified as a case of human trafficking by the police

-(2) Was processed as another type of incident, such as running away from home

-(3) Or if the police did nothing about this case
+- (1) Was classified as a case of human trafficking by the police - (2) Was processed as another type of incident, such as running away from home - (3) Or if the police did nothing about this case

-Figure 5.16 shows that 62.8% of respondents expressed that the incident was reported to the police and 37.2% reported that it was not.
+Figure 5.16 shows that 62.8% of respondents expressed that the incident (a missing teen) was reported to the police and 37.2% reported that it was not.

 Figure 5.16.
-Handling of Trafficking Case in Jamaica
+Handling of Missing Person Information in Jamaica

 Of those who responded that the incident was reported to the police, 36% expressed that the incident was classified by the police as a case of human trafficking.
-Forty-six percent of respondents to that question indicated that the situation was processed as another type of incident, and 18% of respondents report that the police did nothing about the trafficking case (Figure 5.17).
+Forty-six percent of respondents to that question indicated that the missing teen was processed as another type of incident, and 18% of respondents report that the police did nothing about the incident of the disappearance of the teenager (Figure 5.17)

 Figure 5.17.
-Response to Reported Human Trafficking Incident by the Police in Jamaica
+Response to Missing Person Report by the Police in Jamaica